-$CO_2$ and $CH_4$ emissions from carbon black production process have been estimated on the basis of information supplied by the Italian production plants in the framework of the national EPER/E-PRTR registry and the European emissions trading scheme.
-In 1996 a change in the production technology in the existing plants caused a reduction of $CH_4$ , NMVOC, $NO_x$ , $SO_x$ and $PM{10}$ emissions.
-In the present submission update values for the emission factors for this source category have been considered for the years 2010 and 2011 due to the performance of additional QA/QC procedures.
-The following box include the values of the implied emission factor for $CO_2$ (t $CO_2$ /t carbon black production) from 2005 to 2014.
+In 1996 a change in the production technology in the existing plants caused a reduction of CH4, NMVOC, NO_x, SO_x and PM10 emissions.
+As for CH4 emissions, in the present submission 2006 IPCC Guidelines default value for CH4 emission factor (manufacturing process with thermal treatment) has been applied for this category and considered for the years since 1996 due to the performance of additional QA/QC procedures (specifically, the results of the technical review in the framework of Article 19(1) of the European Regulation No 525/2013).
+The following box include the values of the implied emission factor for CO2 (t CO2/t carbon black production) from 2005 to 2015.